 Eric S. Knowles

 The focus of my consulting and writing is on how to facilitate change by reducing resistance.
-Rather than adding inducements for action, I study how to identify and dispell opposition to change.
+Rather than adding inducements for action, I study how to identify and dispel opposition to change.
 Resistance can be avoided, minimized, confronted, reframed, acknowledged, distracted, used up, or turned against itself using a variety of effective, inexpensive, psychological techniques.
 If an action didn't have resistance, there would be no need for persuasion.
 Focusing on how to manage resistance has produced a number of new, interesting, and effective change strategies applicable to persuasion, marketing, psychotherapy, advertising, organizational change, and self-change.

 Books: